jensschulze/barcode-generator/README.md

-# CodeItNow Barcode Generator
+# CodeItNow Barcode & QrCode Generator
-Symfony2 Barcode generator library by [CodeItNow](http://www.codeitnow.in).
-You can use it with Custom PHP application or any PHP Framework such as Laravel, Cakephp, Yii, Codeigneter etc.
+Barcode and QrCode generator library by [CodeItNow](http://www.codeitnow.in).
+You can use it with Custom PHP application or any PHP Framework such as Laravel, Symfony, Cakephp, Yii, Codeigneter etc.

 ## Installation -
 CodeItNow Barcode Generator can install by composer.